littlebee/react-datum/README.md

 ### For Display and Input

-In the example above, the comment field renders as an input and when the user enters a comment, `kittenModel.set('comment', userEnteredValue)` is called.
+In the example above, the comment field, having the `inputMode="edit"` prop, renders as an input and when the user enters a comment, `kittenModel.set('comment', userEnteredValue)` is called.
 Using the **Rd.Form** component, you can easily convert the above into a editable form with a save and cancel buttons:

 ```javascript
 Rd = require('react-datum')